 Sierra Nevada forests

 Different communities are distributed in elevational belts on both sides of the range, with counterpart communities occurring at higher elevation on the eastern slope.
 Above the chaparral and foothill woodlands on the west slope of the Sierra Nevada, part of the Interior chaparral and woodland ecoregion, occurs a series of forests at montane and subalpine elevations.
 The montane elevation is itself sorted into several extensive forest types.
 First is the ponderosa pine forest which replaces chaparral and woodland, then the mixed conifer forest dominates.
 Here five conifers, ponderosa pine, sugar pine, Douglas-fir, and white fir mix on the most productive soils in the Sierra.
 Sugar pine is the world’s tallest and largest pine species of this forest type.
-Some seventy-five groves of giant sequoia (Sequoiadendron giganteum) exist within the mixed conifer forest.
-Giant sequoias are the most massive trees on Earth, with some trees 83 m tall, over 11 m in diameter, and over 3,200 years old.
+Some seventy-five groves of Giant sequoia (Sequoiadendron giganteum) exist within the mixed conifer forest.
+Giant sequoias are the most massive trees on Earth, with some trees 83 m tall, over 11 m in diameter, and over 3200 years in age.
 Sequoias and many other tree, shrub, and herbaceous plant species tolerate frequent fires and some require fire for their regeneration.
 Sequoias benefit from fire’s reduction of fungal pathogens and carpenter ants that weaken structural integrity in larger trees, clearing of understory trees and brush that compete with seedlings, and opening of cones through heat.
 Fires in the past were often frequent and of low intensity because fuel loads were generally low.
 A diverse assemblage of herbaceous plants and shrubs is also found in this zone, including numerous local endemics and species specialized on particular soil types such as serpentine.
-Above the mixed conifer forest grows simple forests dominated first by white fir and then by red fir.
-They occur the zone of deepest snow.
+Above the mixed conifer forest, simple forests are dominated first by white fir and then by red fir.
+These Red fir and White fir forests occur in the zone of deepest snow.

 A century of intensive logging, mining, railroad building, development, fire suppression, and grazing by sheep and cattle have left only around 25 percent "intact" natural habitat in the Sierra Nevada.
 Much of this intact habitat occurs at higher elevations, often in non-forested alpine or in less productive forests and woodlands.
 More than 60 percent of the ponderosa pine or mixed conifer forests have been altered with many remaining forests degraded through logging and fire suppression.
 Overall, around 19 percent of the entire mid-elevation conifer belt is still relatively intact.
 Between 7 percent and 30 percent of late-successional old growth forests of middle elevations remain, the percentage depending on the forest type.
 One third of the original extent of Giant Sequoia groves have been harvested, with the U.S. Forest Service allowing these rare and unique trees to be cut in some of the northern groves as recently as the 1980's.
 The greatest percentage loss of habitat has occurred in late-successional forests, foothill woodlands, and riparian habitats.